-Wisconsin Lottery Operating Expenses (in millions)
+(in millions)

-Includes staff salaries, fringe benefits, supplies and services, and depreciation.
+1 Includes staff salaries, fringe benefits, supplies and services, and depreciation.

-Game development and production expenses include donated prize expense, instant game ticket printing and delivery costs, and payments to IGT Global Solutions Corporation (IGT), which provides an integrated gaming computer system to account for instant and lotto game activity and to network with retailer terminals.
-Although game development and production expenses did decrease slightly in FY 2013-14 and FY 2014-15, game development and production expenses have generally increased as ticket sales have increased.
-The Wisconsin Lottery paid IGT approximately \$12.8 million in FY 2014-15 and \$14.5 million in FY 2015-16.
+Game development and production expenses include donated prize expense, instant game ticket printing and delivery costs, and payments to IGT Global Solutions Corporation, which provides an integrated gaming computer system to account for instant and lotto game activity and to network with retailer terminals.
+Game development and production expenses generally fluctuate based on changes in ticket sales.
+The Wisconsin Lottery paid IGT Global Solutions Corporation approximately \$14.5 million in FY 2015-16 and \$13.9 million in FY 2016-17.

-In FY 2015-16, the Wisconsin Lottery spent \$7.5 million to provide information about its products.
+In FY 2016-17, the Wisconsin Lottery spent \$7.5 million to provide information about its products.
 The Wisconsin Constitution prohibits public funds or revenues derived from lottery operations from being spent for promotional advertising and requires that any advertising provide only information about the prize structures and chances of winning.
-The Wisconsin Lottery's annual product information budget, which is established through the State's biennial budget, has remained unchanged at \$7.5 million since FY 2007-08.
-The Wisconsin Lottery spent \$7.5 million on product information in both FY 2014-15 and FY 2015-16.
+The Wisconsin Lottery's annual product information budget, which is established through the State's biennial budget, remained unchanged at \$7.5 million from FY 2007-08 to FY 2016-17.
+The Wisconsin Lottery spent \$7.5 million on product information in both FY 2015-16 and FY 2016-17.
+2017 Wisconsin Act 59, the Biennial Budget Act, increased the Wisconsin Lottery's annual product information budget to \$8.5 million for both FY 2017-18 and FY 2018-19.